Mariuxtheone/Teleport/doc/SYNCDATA.md

          mTeleportClient.setOnSyncDataItemTask(new ShowToastFromOnSyncDataTask());
 ```

-To Learn how to Send Message to another device continue to [Send and Receive Messages](/doc/MESSAGE.md)
+To learn how to send Messages to another device continue to [Send and Receive Messages](/doc/MESSAGE.md)